-If you are looking for a reliable source of valuation multiples to estimate your business fair market value consider the free resources readily available to you.
+Looking for a reliable source of valuation multiples to estimate your business fair market value?
+Then consider the free resources readily available to you.

-In the US all public companies are required to file statements disclosing material changes in the company’s ownership with the Securities and Exchange Commission (SEC).
-Shareholders of such firms have a legal right to know the key facts about such mergers and acquisitions, and especially how it affects the value of their stock holdings.
+For instance, in the US all public companies must file statements disclosing material changes in the company’s ownership with the Securities and Exchange Commission (SEC).
+Shareholders of such firms have a legal right to know the key facts about such mergers and acquisitions.
+And especially how it affects the value of their stock holdings.

 To meet this requirement, the filing public company needs to perform the valuation of the merged and acquired firm.
-This is then used as the basis to determine the per share cash value of the stock to be cancelled or an exchange ratio calculated to roll over the existing shareholders into the surviving firm’s stock.
+As a result, you can use this as the basis to figure out the per share cash value of the stock to be cancelled or an exchange ratio calculated to roll over the existing shareholders into the surviving firm’s stock.

-To ensure that the business value is determined in a consistent and verifiable manner, public companies report their valuation results on the so-called enterprise value basis.
+To determine the business value in a consistent and verifiable manner, public companies report their valuation results on the so-called enterprise value basis.
 This includes the market value of the acquired company’s equity plus debt capital, less cash and cash equivalent liquid assets.

 Once you know the reported enterprise values and financials of similar private companies, you can easily calculate a number of key valuation multiples to use for your own firm’s value estimation: